-These financial statements have been prepared under the historical cost convention, using accrual basis of accounting except for the investments carried at fair value through profit or loss at fair.
-The fund presents its statement of financial position in the order of liquidity.
+These financial statements have been prepared under the historical cost convention, using accrual basis of accounting except for the investment carried at fair value through profit or loss at fair value

 3.3 Functional and Presentation Currency

 Items included in these financial statements are measured using the currency of the primary economic environment in which the Fund operates (the "functional currency").
 These financial statements are presented in Saudi Arabian Riyals (SAR) which is the Fund's functional and presentation currency.